 Shorewood home prices are not only among the most expensive in Minnesota, but Shorewood real estate also consistently ranks among the most expensive in America.

 Shorewood is a decidedly white-collar city, with fully 88.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Shorewood is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Shorewood who work in management occupations (23.39%), sales jobs (12.55%), and business and financial occupations (11.46%).

 Also of interest is that Shorewood has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Shorewood is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.